Ankhi12/Portfolio-Projects/README.md

 Flex-> Displays HTML element in a block-level flex container format.

-Inline-flex ->Displays HTML element in an inline-level flex container format
+Inline-flex->Displays HTML element in an inline-level flex container format

-Inline-block->Elemnts are formatted as inline.
+Inline-block->Elements are formatted as inline.
 However, you can apply height and weight to it.

 **Layout**